Kevin Feige: Career

 Feige received the Motion Picture Showman of the Year award at the International Cinematographers Guild's Publicists Guild Awards on February 22, 2013.
 For his work on Black Panther (2018), Feige received nominations for an Academy Award, a Golden Globe Award, and a Producers Guild of America Award.
 Feige was awarded the David O. Selznick Achievement Award in Theatrical Motion Pictures by the Producers Guild of America in 2019.
 In September 2019, it was reported that Feige was developing a Star Wars film for Lucasfilm, which was no longer in development by March 2023.
 In October 2019, Feige, in addition to being president of Marvel Studios, was named chief creative officer for Marvel Entertainment, Marvel Comics, Marvel Television, and Marvel Animation.

 In November 2025, Feige gave an endowment to his alma mater to establish the Kevin Feige Division of Film & Television Production at the USC School of Cinematic Arts.
 USC called the endowment "transformational" and said it would "provide a lasting source of funding for faculty, students and programmatic support" of the Feige Division.

 Personal life

 Feige married Caitlin, a cardiothoracic nurse, around 2007.
-They have two children: a daughter Ella born in 2009, and a son Erik born in 2012.
+They have two children: a daughter born in 2009, and a son in 2012.